solana-foundation/solana-improvement-documents/proposals/0023-asynchronous-program-execution-and-broadcast.md

 ### Fork Choice

-If a validator doesn't have the proposer's UserBlock, the validator doesn't vote on the proposed block and tries to repair the UserBlock.
+If a validator doesn't have the builder's UserBlock, the validator doesn't vote on the proposed block and tries to repair the UserBlock.
 That fork is ignored for fork choice.